mwarning/openwrt-firmware-selector/README.md

 Settings `image_url` and `info_url` can also be passed to `misc/collect.py` to be included in the version specific `overview.json` files:

-`--image-url`: Download link template for the image files.
+* `--image-url`: Download link template for the image files.
-`--info-url`: Link template that points to additional information.
+* `--info-url`: Link template that points to additional information.

+Variables:

 * `{version}`: Version in the profiles.json files.
 E.g. `19.07.4` or `SNAPSHOT`.
 * `{id}`: Device identifier.
 E.g. `tplink_archer-c7-v2`